Levigrenell/Levigrenell/README.md

 - 🌱 I’m currently learning Graphic Design and Web Design.
 I like both!
 - 💞️ I’m looking to collaborate on Web development and making apps and the like!
 - 📫 How to reach me ...
 JUST USE EMAIL!
 - 😄 Pronouns: ...
 He/him but sometimes her and them.
+Whatever :)
 - ⚡ Fun fact: ...
 I have two minions who do my bidding!

 <!---